What Is Pelvic Pain Syndrome?

 For some people, physical therapy that helps to develop healthier and stronger muscles can relieve symptoms.
 In severe cases, surgery may be recommended to treat underlying causes, such as endometriosis, or to remove scar tissue.

 "EXCELLENT Service and friendly staff.
 I have been going to the Minimally Invasive Vascular Center for years.
 I have nothing but wonderful things to say about the care I have been given each of my visits.
-I would highly recommend this facility" - O.W.
+The doctors and staff have always been very tentative to my vascular problems.
+I would highly recommend this facility."

-"Dr. Dormu and staff were very friendly and professional.
-I feel very confident in there hands." - V.T.
+"The doctors and staff were very friendly and professional.
+I feel very confident in there hands."